Why is my EC2 instance not appearing under Managed Instances in the Systems Manager console?

 SSM Agent is installed and running on the instance

-Be sure that your operating system is supported by Systems Manager.
+Confirm that your operating system is supported by Systems Manager.
 For the list of supported operating systems, see Supported operating systems.

 To check the status of SSM Agent, use the following commands: